zopefoundation/z3c.table/src/z3c/table/README.txt

   >>> batchingTable.sortOn = u'table-number-1'

-Now we shuld see a nice ordered and batched table:
+Now we should see a nice ordered and batched table:

   >>> batchingTable.update()
   >>> print batchingTable.render()